-To be completed only by Local Councils, Internal Drainage Boards and other smaller authorities\ where the higher of gross income or gross expenditure was £25,000 or less, that meet the qualifying criteria, and that wish to certify themselves as exempt from a limited assurance review
+To be completed only by Local Councils, Internal Drainage Boards and other smaller authorities where the higher of gross income or gross expenditure was £25,000 or less, that meet the qualifying criteria, and that wish to CERTIFY themselves as EXEMPT from a limited assurance review

-Guidance notes on completing Part 2 of the Annual Governance and Accountability Return 2019/20
+Guidance notes on completing Form 2 of the Annual Governance and Accountability Return 2021/22

-- 1. Every smaller authority in England where the higher of gross income or gross expenditure was £25,000 or less must, following the end of each financial year, complete Part 2 of the Annual Governance and Accountability Return in accordance with Proper Practices, unless the authority: - a) does not meet the qualifying criteria for exemption; or - b) does not wish to certify itself as exempt - 2.
+- 1. Every smaller authority in England where the higher of gross income or gross expenditure was £25,000 or less must, following the end of each financial year, complete Form 2 of the Annual Governance and Accountability Return in accordance with Proper Practices, unless the authority: - a) does not meet the qualifying criteria for exemption; or - b) does not wish to certify itself as exempt - 2.
 Smaller authorities where the higher of all gross annual income or gross annual expenditure does not exceed £25,000 and that meet the qualifying criteria as set out in the Certificate of Exemption are able to declare themselves exempt from sending the completed Annual Governance and Accountability Return to the external auditor for a limited assurance review provided the authority completes:

-a) The Certificate of Exemption, page 3 and returns a copy of it to the external auditor either by email or by post (not both) no later than 30 June 2020.
-Failure to do so will result in reminder letter(s) for which the Authority will be charged £40 +VAT for each letter; and b) The Annual Governance and Accountability Return (Part 2) which is made up of:
+a) The Certificate of Exemption, page 3 and returns a copy of it to the external auditor either by email or by post (not both) no later than 30 June 2022.
+Failure to do so will result in reminder letter(s) for which the Authority will be charged £40 +VAT for each letter; and

-- Annual Internal Audit Report (page 4) to be completed by the authority's internal auditor. - Section 1 Annual Governance Statement (page 5) to be completed and approved by the authority.
+- b) The Annual Governance and Accountability Return (Form 2) which is made up of: - · Annual Internal Audit Report (page 4) must be completed by the authority's internal auditor. - Section 1 Annual Governance Statement (page 5) must be completed and approved by the authority.

-Section 2 - Accounting Statements (page 6) to be completed and approved by the authority.
+• Section 2 - Accounting Statements (page 6) must be completed and approved by the authority.
 NOTE: Authorities certifying themselves as exempt SHOULD NOT send the completed Annual Governance and Accountability Return to the external auditor.

-3. The authority must approve Section 1 Annual Governance Statement before approving Section 2 Accounting Statements and both must be approved and published on a website before 1 July 2020.
+3. The authority must approve Section 1 Annual Governance Statement before approving Section 2 Accounting Statements and both must be approved and published on the authority website/webpage before 1 July 2022.